textpattern/textpattern.github.io/tags/if-article-section.md

 </txp:if_article_section>
 ```

-The tag will execute the contained statements if the section name associated with a particular article matches the value of the @name@ attribute.
+The tag will execute the contained statements if the section name associated with a particular article matches the value of the `name` attribute.
 Should be used in an article form.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @name="section"@
+* `name="section"`
 Comma-separated list of section names.

 ## Examples